AlgoMaster Logo

 2. Confusing Methods with Responsibilities

-Don’t confuse the number of methods with number of responsibilities.
-If the methods serve the same purpose (sending emails), it’s fine to keep them together.
+Don't confuse the number of methods with the number of responsibilities.
+If the methods serve the same purpose (sending emails), it is fine to keep them together.

 3. Ignoring SRP in Small or Utility Classes

-The mistake: Thinking, “This class is small and works fine — no need to split it.”
+The mistake is thinking, "This class is small and works fine, no need to split it."
+But a utility class that starts off simple can quietly grow into a mess.

 4. Misunderstanding “Reason to Change”

-The mistake: Taking the "reason to change" definition too literally or too vaguely.
+The mistake is taking the "reason to change" definition too literally or too vaguely.

-Why it’s a problem: SRP is not about who asks for the change, but what kind of change is being made.
+SRP is not about who asks for the change, but what kind of change is being made.
+A class that handles both password hashing and database persistence has two reasons to change, even if the same product manager requests both updates.

 Clarify the responsibility in terms of business logic or technical behavior.
 Ask: Is this logic cohesive, or are unrelated concerns bundled together?